 What are the basics?

-I aim to help you untangle issues that may feel like they are getting in your way, and support your wellbeing.
 You will be provided with a warm, clarifying and grounding environment: a confidential space to not be alone with what is bothering you.

 Can you describe a bit more about how you work?

 I work in an integrative, creative, embodied way, which means I am trained in several different modalities (listed below) and will draw from them according to your needs.